(Re)Building a Thriving World—Mentored by Nature’s Genius banner

-Supported by a generous endowment from George L. and Helen B. Long, the Rachel Carson Science, Technology & Society Annual Lecture was designed to bring leading experts in the fields of science and technology to campus to address the PLU community.
+Supported by a generous endowment from George L. and Helen B. Long, the Rachel Carson Science, Technology, and Society Lecture was designed to bring leading experts in the fields of science and technology to campus to address the PLU community.
 Visiting scholars interact with PLU students and faculty in the classroom, and lecture on a scholarly topic of general interest in the evening.

 Rachel Carson: The Lecture's Namesake